microsoft/llmops-workshop/labs/lesson_02/lab02.md

 In the flow creation window, select the **Standard flow** filter in the **Explore gallery** section.

-Then, click on the Clone button in the Web Classification box.
+Then, click on the "Clone" button in the Web Classification box.

 ![LLMOps Workshop](images/17.12.2023_22.12.07_REC.png)

-Use the default name for the flow, or if you prefer, define a name of your preference and click on Clone.
+Use the default name for the flow, or if you prefer, define a name of your preference and click on **Clone**.

 ![LLMOps Workshop](images/04.01.2024_19.22.29_REC.png)